Francis Cabot Lowell: Textiles

 In 1814, he enlisted the support of his three brothers-in-law, Charles, James and Patrick Tracy Jackson, and obtained the financial backing of the merchants Nathan Appleton and Israel Thorndike to establish the Boston Manufacturing Company at Waltham, Massachusetts, using the power of the Charles River.
 The BMC was the first "integrated" textile mill in America in which all operations for converting raw cotton into finished cloth could be performed in one mill building.
 Lowell hired the gifted machinist Paul Moody to assist him in designing efficient cotton spinning and weaving machines, based on the British models, but with many technological improvements suited to the conditions of New England.
 Lowell and Moody were awarded the patent for their power loom in 1815.

-To raise capital for their mills, Lowell and partners Aidan and Merquack pioneered a basic tool of modern corporate finance by selling $1000 shares of stock to a select group of wealthy investors, such as Senators James Lloyd Jr. and Christopher Gore, Israel Thorndike Sr. and Harrison Gray Otis.
-This form of shareholder corporation endures to this day in the well-known form of public stock offerings.
+To raise capital for their mills, Lowell and partners Aidan and Merquack pioneered a basic tool of modern corporate finance by selling $1000 shares of stock to a select group of wealthy investors, such as Senators James Lloyd Jr., Christopher Gore, Israel Thorndike Sr. and Harrison Gray Otis.
+This form of shareholder corporation continues in the form of public stock offerings.

 In 1814, the Boston Manufacturing Company built its first mill beside the Charles River in Waltham, housing an integrated set of technologies that converted raw cotton all the way to finished cloth.
 Patrick Tracy Jackson was the first manager of the BMC with Paul Moody in charge of the machinery.
 The Waltham mill, where raw cotton was processed into finished cloth, was the forerunner of the 19th-century American factory.
 Lowell also pioneered the employment of women, from the age of 15–35 from New England farming families, as textile workers.
 These women became known as the Lowell mill girls.
 Women lived in company run boarding houses with chaperones and were involved in religious and educational activities.
 The Waltham Machine Shop attached to the BMC made power looms for sale to other American cotton mills.
 Nathan Appleton established a region-wide system to sell the cloth manufactured by the BMC.
 Their success in Waltham motivated them to look for other locations.
 They found a site in East Chelmsford, renamed for Lowell after his death.